 An unforgettable night

-Except for the fires crackling up and down the beach, we’re entirely alone.
-No voices float towards us and no one trespasses on our view of the dark ocean.
-We’re unaware of the time as we laze beneath the stars.
+Except for the fires crackling up and down the beach, we were entirely alone.
+No voices floated towards us and no one trespassed on our view of the dark ocean.
+We were blissfully unaware of the time as we lazed beneath the stars.
 Before heading to bed, we packed up our food and toiletries in a borrowed bear container and stashed it near the forest, far from our camp.
 We didn’t want any night time visits from raccoons!

 Waking to a misty morning

-I wake first and roll out of bed, careful to avoid the dew-covered tent walls.
-A fine mist clings to the beach, rolling from the ocean, over our camp, and into the forest.
-I retrieve our food and search for more firewood; when I return Jacob is trying to light the fire, but the combination of damp wood and near-dead lighter make it almost impossible.
+I woke first and rolled out of bed, careful to avoid the dew-covered tent walls.
+A fine mist clung to the beach, rolling from the ocean, over our camp, and into the forest.
+I retrieved our food and searched for more firewood; when I returned Jacob was trying to light the fire but the combination of damp wood and near-dead lighter made it almost impossible.

-Sunlight peaks through the mist
+Golden rays through the mist

-Saying goodbye to Second Beach
+Adieu to Second Beach

-Information & Trailhead Location
+Information & trailhead location

 It’s popular with families as a beautiful day outing and can get quite busy.
 If you’re planning on staying the night (which I highly recommend!), you’ll need to pick up a permit from one of the Ranger Stations located throughout the Olympic National Park (we got ours from the station in Quinault).
 There, you’ll also need to grab a bear container to put all of your smelly food and toiletries into.
-Contrary to its name, smaller animals – such as raccoons – are more likely to rifle through your belongings at Second Beach than bears.
+Contrary to its name, smaller animals such as raccoons are more likely to rifle through your belongings at Second Beach than bears.

 Rangers often patrol the beach checking for permits and will ask to see your permit if it’s not visible; tying it tightly to the outside of your tent will suffice.
 Make sure to place your bear container far from your camp when heading to bed.

-Duration: ~1 hr return + walking the beach|
+|Duration||~1hr return + walking the beach|

-Difficulty: Moderately easy with a backpack|
+|Difficulty||Moderately easy with a backpack|